mlinmg/DNN-House-Price-Predictor/README.md

 # Italian House Price Predictor - DNN

-This is a project in which I built and trained an AI, capable of predicting the house prices in Italy.
+This is one of my first project with ML/AI.
+I built an AI capable of predicting the house prices in Italy.
 ## Installation

 Copy this repository on your machine.